UrsusTheMinor/CSV_Processing_Tool/README.md

 This tool, written in Nodejs updates automatically any CSV Files given, may it be a link or a relative path.

-It was written to automatically fetch CSV Files from Suppliers (Channable, etc.) and put them together to create fixed IDs and update everything automatically to Sync Stock with Shopify (for the Syncing with Shopify I use the App stock-sync.com).
+It was written to automatically fetch CSV Files from Suppliers (Channable, etc.) and put them together to create fixed IDs and update everything automatically to sync stock with Shopify (for the Syncing with Shopify I use the App stock-sync.com).

 ## How to start